bolgebrygg/Force-2020-Machine-Learning-competition/readme.md

 ## Mapping faults on seismic FORCE 2020 competition

 A total of 80 teams signed up for the competition but only 5 submitted a valid scored fault cube in the end.
 We were a bit surprised by the low rate of submissions.
-It is most liley explained by the fact that the seismic dataset was not one of the shining examples where ML fault models perform wonderfulle but more of a standard seismic cube with some migration issues.
+It is most liley explained by the fact that the seismic dataset was not one of the shining examples where ML fault models perform wonderfully but more of a standard seismic cube with some migration issues.

 **Sparveon won the competition followed by Equinor and Woodside**